ankur219/academic-kickstart/content/author/admin/_index.md

 +++

 Hey there!
-I am a junior undergraduate in the Electrical Engineering department(I wish I could change that.
-I hate it!) at the Indian Institute of Technology Kanpur.
-I am broadly interested in Computer Vision and Deep Learning, though I love football more.
-But my parents said I can't make a future out of it.
-That's how I am stuck over here.
-I have done some internships and a few projects in Computer Vision, but it's all given in my CV.
-So, let's skip it.
+I am an undergraduate in the Electrical Engineering department at the Indian Institute of Technology Kanpur.
+I am broadly interested in Computer Vision and Deep Learning, and particularly in Generative Networks and Few Shot Learning.
+I am currently working with Prof. Vinay Namboodiri on the task of Incremental Learning.
+You can go through my CV to look at my past internships and projects.

-I am a Manchester United fan though.
-Life isn't easy for us guys.
-Plus the academics at my college is making it tougher.
-Too much depression XD.
-Naahh, I am happy on most of the days.
-Except, when my team loses or you know, there is an exam next day :p
+Apart from my academic pursuits I love playing and watching football.
+I am a Manchester United fan and life is surely not easy for us.
+PS: They should have signed Pochettino.